patricoferris/mirage-site/blogs/mirage-and-netlify-cms.md

 Machines are connected together on the internet by a series of protocols.
 The most widely used and taught is the [OSI model](https://en.wikipedia.org/wiki/OSI_model).

 Remember, Mirage Unikernels are completely bare-bones.
-You can't (as I often have when getting started with them) assume that anything already exists.
+Nothing can be assumed to already exist.
 Whilst confusing at the beginning, it makes you appreciative of the number of assumptions you make when programming in other environments.

 When